 I’m starting to lose my English inclination and my first thoughts are how to phrase what I feel in Spanish except my vocabulary is terrible I’m realizing.
 Of course I knew it all along but it’s still fun meeting new people and trying to speak with them.
 In line at a café I almost passed as a Spanish speaker, but it’s easy to order coffee and leave.
 It’s much harder when somebody just assumes I speak perfect Spanish and then starts speaking quickly to me…ay.
 Más despacio por favor, poco a poco…

 This morning I woke up after almost everyone else in our right person bunk room, I think most of them had to leave today though which would explain it.
 I walked up to the open fourth floor of the hostel where there is a bar that Daniela works at along with some other of the guests.
 A woman prepared breakfast, cooking eggs and other items to order that cost extra but for free is some bread with butter and jam, some watermelon and coffee and tea.
-I just had a cup of coffee then some coca tea which I’m not sure does anything but I like it anyway I might just be a tea freak.
+I just had a cup of coffee then some coca tea.

 I bought some more socks, cheap walking shoes and some groceries in the late morning.
-I cooked myself some lunch of rice and beans and ate it on the party rooftop where everyone else was playing beer pong and taking shots and drinking pisco sours all night long.
+I cooked rice and beans and ate my lunch on the party rooftop where everyone else was playing beer pong and taking shots and drinking pisco sours all night long.
 The music from the nearby bars and clubs blared through the open windows right next to my head as I tried to fall asleep but luckily I had some earplugs that worked like a charm.

 I also bought some ramen and avocados from the store, it’s time to settle in and get to the business of living.
 I’m here for so long I’m going to run out of money if I keep spending it like I’m on vacation….two months?!